 A. Since the Common Issues Judgment in March 20191, Post Office has carried out work across the business to identify products, policies or processes that may have caused financial loss to Postmasters because of the way they were designed or delivered.
-Post Office, working with Government, has designed the Post Office Process Review to provide financial redress for Postmasters affected.
+Post Office, working with His Majesty's Government bodies, has designed the Post Office Process Review to provide financial redress for Postmasters affected.